• Home

 Before: A garden with a simple 4' fence.

 After: Customized wooden fence with gate.
 Note that the tree in the upper right was taken down!
 It looks far away but actually used to cast a big afternoon shadow on the garden in previous years.
+It was a male mulberry tree and we loved it, right up until the day it presented a large and threatening crack.

 After: Custom wooden garden fence.